truth-fail/truth.fail/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 title: Russia Wins on a Trump/Biden Ticket
 date: 2017-04-30
 hero: "/images/hero-6.jpg"
-excerpt: 'Economic, social, and political catastrophe begin to get at the severity of the consequences the US faces because it is particularly susceptible to the power of the Russian''s ability to wage an infowar via the simplest means: social media..'
+excerpt: 'Economic, social, and political catastrophe highlight some of the most severe consequences the US faces because it is particularly susceptible to the power of the Russian''s ability to wage an infowar via the simplest means: social media..'
 timeToRead: 3
 authors:
 - Thiago Costa